 - pinch of salt

 - non-stick cooking spray

-- In a large mixing bowl, mash bananas with a fork until chunky and soup-ish.
+- Mash bananas: In a large mixing bowl, mash bananas with a fork until completely mashed and soup-y.

-Prep: If you’re meal prepping, store in a freezer Ziploc bag.
-When you’re ready to eat them, either pull them out of the freezer the night before to eat them cold on the go.
-Or re-heat in the toaster or microwave when you’re ready to eat!
+Make Ahead: If you’re meal prepping, store in a freezer Ziploc bag.
+When you’re ready to eat them, either pull them out of the freezer the night before to eat them cold on the go, or re-heat in the toaster or microwave when you’re ready to eat!
 Nutrition information estimated with My Fitness Pal.
 Recipe video added 10/1/19.

 - Serving Size: 2 pancakes